oestradiol/bsky-post-notifs-bot/README.md

 - `!help`: Displays the available commands and their usage.

+Make sure you follow the bot or at least have DMs opened for everyone, or else it won't be able to contact you!

 #### **Opting Out**

 Respect for user privacy and consent is a core guideline for this.
 If you wish to opt out of notifications, you can simply block the bot on Bluesky.
 This action will prevent it from sending you any notifications, and your decision will be respected immediately.